Privacy Policy

 Tenants can request a full export or deletion at any time through our contact form.
 Individual End Users should contact their church first; if the church will not act on a valid request, reach out to us and we’ll help.

-We use Firebase Authentication, Firestore security rules, per-tenant access checks at the API layer, signed session cookies, content security policy headers, HTTPS everywhere, IP-based rate limiting on every API endpoint, server-side HTML sanitization, and least-privilege service accounts.
+We use Firebase Authentication, Firestore security rules, per-tenant access checks at the API layer (with the owner’s JWT custom claim as the authoritative signal), signed session cookies, content security policy headers, HTTPS everywhere, IP-based rate limiting on every API endpoint, server-side HTML sanitization, and least-privilege service accounts.
 We log security events and monitor for abnormal access patterns.

 No system is perfect.
 If you discover a security issue, please report it through our contact form.
 We will not pursue legal action against good-faith researchers who follow standard responsible-disclosure norms.